Missouri Valley Football Conference: History

 On April 4, 2022, Murray State University, who had previously been announced as a new MVC member effective in July 2022, joined the MVFC in 2023, bringing the league up to a record high of 12 active members.
-This was short-lived however, as on May 12, 2023, founding member Western Illinois announced that they would be leaving the MVFC and their full time conference, the Summit League, for the Ohio Valley Conference beginning in fall 2023 and 2024.
+This was short-lived however, as on May 12, 2023, founding member Western Illinois University announced that they would be leaving the MVFC and their full time conference, the Summit League, for the Ohio Valley Conference beginning in fall 2023 and 2024.
 They would leave the Summit beginning in fall 2023, and would leave the Valley after the conclusion of the 2023 football season.
-Almost exactly a year after that, on May 10, 2024, fellow founding member Missouri State announced that they accepted an invitation to join Conference USA in all sports, beginning with the 2025-26 academic year.
+Almost exactly a year after that, on May 10, 2024, fellow founding member Missouri State University announced that they accepted an invitation to join Conference USA in all sports, beginning with the 2025-26 academic year.

 On May 5, 2025, the conference announced a new governance structure that took effect on July 1, 2025 following longtime commissioner Patty Viverito's retirement on June 30.
 The new structure placed current Missouri Valley Conference commissioner Jeff Jackson as the new MVFC commissioner and current Summit League commissioner Josh Fenton as an executive advisor to the conference.
 This move marked the conference's only leadership change in its 40-year history.
-With this move, the MVFC is now formally connected to both primary conferences for 9 of the 10 conference members (Youngstown State is a member of the Horizon League).
+With this move, the MVFC was then formally connected to both primary conferences for 9 of the 10 conference members (Youngstown State is a member of the Horizon League) at the time.

+On February 9, 2026, North Dakota State University announced they were leaving the conference to join the Mountain West Conference effective July 1, 2026 after 18 years in the MVFC.